+2023 2022

+RMB'000 RMB'000

-2022 RMB'000 2021 RMB'000 Assets classified as held for sale: Investment properties 3,011 2,759
+Assets classified as held for sale:

+Investment properties 2,865 3,011

-During the years ended 31 December 2022 and 2021, the Group entered into sale agreements with independent third parties to sell certain investment properties (car parking spaces).
-As at 31 December 2022 and 2021, the Group received sale deposits regarding sales of investment properties to RMB1,509,000 and RMB2,190,000, respectively.
+During the years ended 31 December 2023 and 2022, the Group entered into sale agreements with independent third parties to sell certain investment properties (car parking spaces).
+As at 31 December 2023 and 2022, the Group received sale deposits regarding sales of investment properties to RMB1,218,000 and RMB1,509,000, respectively.
 The investment properties which were expected to be sold within twelve months were classified as held for sale and were presented separately in the consolidated statement of financial position.
-During the year ended 31 December 2022, the investment properties classified as held for sale as at 31 December 2021 have been derecognised.
+During the year ended 31 December 2023, the investment properties classified as held for sale as at 31 December 2022 have been derecognised.

-24. TRADE AND OTHER PAYABLES
+23. TRADE AND OTHER PAYABLES

-2022 2021
+2023 2022

 RMB'000 RMB'000

-Trade payables 10,413 7,025
+Trade payables 2,242 3,123

+Retention payable (note (a)) , 7,781 9,790

-Accrued construction costs (note (a)) 89,389 113,843
+Accrued construction costs (note (b)) 49,030 89,389

 Accrual staff costs and contributions to the retirement

-benefits scheme 4,424 4,820
+benefits scheme 6,066 4,424

-Other tax payables 2,683 2,655
+Other tax payables 5,565 2,683

-Other payables and accrued expenses 9,325 5,818
+Other payables and accrued expenses 9,627 9,325

-Deposits received for construction 2,500 4,500

-Deposits received on exclusive sales agreements
+Deposits received on exclusive sales agreements with

-with property agents (note (b)) 3,520 9,662
+property agents (note (c)) 10 3,520

-Deposits received on sales of investment properties 1,509 2,190
+Deposits received on sales of investment properties 1,218 1,509

-123,763 150,513
+81,539 123,763

-- (a) The accrued construction costs relate to construction of properties under development for sale which will be transferred to trade payables on achieving payment milestones as stipulated in the agreements with the subcontractors. - (b) The amount represents the performance deposits received from two independent property agents for their exclusive sales agency agreements signed with the Group for underwriting certain residential flats, garages and car parks with a minimum selling price in The Cullinan Bay Project.
+- (a) In accordance with the normal practice of the industry, a certain percentage of contract sums is usually withheld by the Group as retention money for a period of one to two years after the work of subcontractors has been completed. - (b) The accrued construction costs relate to construction of properties under development for sale which will be transferred to trade payables on achieving payment milestones as stipulated in the agreements with the subcontractors. - (c) The amount represents the performance deposits received from two independent property agents for their exclusive sales agency agreements signed with the Group for underwriting certain residential flats, garages and car parks with a minimum selling price in The Cullinan Bay Project.
 Such amount will be conditionally returned to the property agent depending on the number of residential flats, garages and car parks sold within a fixed period of time as specified in the agreements.